oscarjes/DuckListPro/README.md

 **Optional User Stories:**

-- [ ] User can rename a list.
+- [x] User can rename a list.
 For example “Today” to “Inbox”
 - [ ] User can delete an item
 - [ ] User can delete a list
-- [ ] User can rename the current's list's name
+- [x] User can rename the current's list's name

 **Additional User Stories:**

-Feel free to add any more enhancements that you made here.
+- [x] New items are added without the need for reloading the page
+- [x] User can re-order lists using drag & drop and their position gets saved automatically